raven0230/ctf-write-ups-2017/ITI-CTF 2017/Practice Game/All-your-base-belongs-to-us/README.md

-# Thor's a hacker now
+# All your base belongs to us

 **Type:** Misc